 State Farm Certification

-State Farm is the largest insurance company in the U.S. They are twice as big as the # 2 company Allstate.
-For example, during Hurricane IKE, State Farm deployed over 1,000 adjusters to the Houston area alone!
+State Farm is the largest insurance company in the U.S. They are twice as big as the # 2 company – Allstate.
 Not only is State Farm the largest insurance company, they are the only insurance company that requires you to have taken their certification course before you can work their claims.
-So this certification definitely helps your placement on the rosters.
-If you don’t have your State Farm certification, there are plenty of other claims with other insurance companies that will still need your services.

-When State Farm calls, these Adjuster Firms want to have as many State Farm certified adjusters on their rosters as possible.
-When the disaster is extreme, the number of these adjusters available is often exhausted, in which case, State Farm will issue provisional certificates (typically good for 30 days) to make up the difference.
 The certification takes two days.
 The first day consists of an initial 6 hour Interactive Distance Learning segment.
 This segment is streamed from State Farm to the classroom.
-The material covers protocol specific to handling State Farm claims.
+The material covers protocols specific to handling State Farm claims.
 The second day is comprised of the two certification exams:

 Unfortunately, this training is only available in six locations around the country and the firms are only allowed to offer the certification on a quarterly basis.
 (State Farm does not offer their own certification course – it is only available from Pilot, Worley, Eberls, E.A.
 Renfroe and The Best IRS.)